ps1-MIT/cred-wallet/README.md

 # React Native ^0.63.2 with TypeScript Project!

-CredWallet is Awesome Project connected with protected exchange and store of education certificates based on React Native!
+CredWallet is an open source wallet project that implements the standards developed by the Digital Credentials Consortium, a network of higher education institutions.
+The wallet allows the exchange, storage, and management of education certificates.
+The reference implementation is developed in React Native.

 The target platforms: Android, iOS.

 # Install